Multi-Attribute Proportional Representation: Introduction

-To emphasize the analogy between our model and the apportionment methods, we should provide some discussion on where the desired proportions for attributes come from.
+To emphasise the analogy between our model and the apportionment methods, we should provide some discussion on where the desired proportions for attributes come from.
 Typically, but not always, they come from {\em votes}.
 For instance, each voter might give her preferred value for each attribute, and the ideal proportions coincide with the observed frequencies.
-For instance, out of 20 voters, 10 would have voted for a male and 10 for a female, 13 for a young person and 7 for a senior one, etc. It is worth mentioning that the voters might cast approval ballots, that is for each attribute they might define a set of approved values rather than pointing out the single most preferred one.
-On the other hand, sometimes, instead of votes, there are ``global'' preferences on the composition of the committee, expressed directly by the group, imposed by law, or by other constraints that should be respected as much as possible independently of voter preferences.
+For instance, out of 20 voters, 10 would have voted for a male and 10 for a female, 13 for a young person and 7 for a senior one, etc.\footnote{How to aggregate in a consistent way ideal proportions specified by different voters is a nontrivial problem addressed in \cite{ConitzerFBL16}.} It is worth mentioning that the voters might cast approval ballots, that is for each attribute they might define a set of approved values rather than pointing out the single most preferred one.
+On the other hand, sometimes, instead of votes, there are ``global'' preferences on the composition of the committee, expressed directly by the group, imposed by law, or by other constraints that should be respected as much as possible independently of voters' preferences.

+There is a variety of apportionment methods considered in the literature (we refer the reader to the survey of Balinski and Young~\cite{Balinski01}).
+They are evaluated by means of properties; among those that are deemed important and have been extensively studied in the literature, we find \emph{non-reversal}, \emph{respect of quota}, \emph{population monotonicity}, and \emph{house monotonicity} (see~\cite{balinski1979criteria}).
+We define the analogs of these properties for the multi-attribute domain.
+These properties give us some insights into the nature of multi-attribute committee selection mechanisms; in particular, their analysis allows us to view certain selection methods as generalisations of the appropriate apportionment rules.
+Specifically, following this approach, in this paper we define multi-attribute variants of the Hamilton rule and of the d'Hondt rule of apportionment, hereinafter referred to as the \emph{multi-attribute Hamilton rule} and the \emph{multi-attribute d'Hondt rule}.

 The multi-attribute case, however, is also substantially different from the single-attribute one.
 In particular, multi-attribute proportional representation systems exhibit computational problems that do not appear in the single-attribute setting.
 Indeed, in the second part of our paper we show that finding an optimal committee is often {\sf NP}-hard.
 However, we show that this challenge can be addressed by designing efficient approximation and fixed-parameter tractable algorithms.
+In particular, the core technical contribution of this paper lies in the analysis of approximation guarantees provided by the local-search algorithm for the problem of finding an optimal committee, with respect to a certain measure of multi-attribute proportional representation.